Research scope

 We provide comprehensive support during the preparatory phases, guiding teams through every step leading up to the mission.
 Research projects can be conducted either through a fee-based arrangement or via a barter agreement.
 Research costs are determined by various factors, including the duration of the study and the time commitment required from crew members and mission control during preparation and execution.

-LunAres research service is categorized into 4 types: Preliminary, Mini, Expanded and Prime Study.
+LunAres research service is categorized into 5 types: Mini Study, Expanded Study, Prime Study, Preliminary Study, Crew Member Study.
 Each differs in scope, services, limitations, costs, responsibilities and risks.
 More information on the service, shared in the submission form and later, during interview process.